 Anomaly detection: build vs. buy?

 The importance of fraud detection for payments and finance companies is hard to overstate.
-Real-time anomaly detection is already used by the leading financial institutions worldwide to prevent losses from occurring in the first place.
-Businesses aiming to stay a step ahead of the cybercriminals can either buy a complete anomaly detection system or build it from scratch.
+Real-time anomaly detection is already used by leading financial institutions worldwide to prevent losses from occurring in the first place.
+Businesses aiming to stay a step ahead of cybercriminals can either buy a complete anomaly detection system or build it from scratch.

 To make the right decision that will generate the greatest return on investment, companies need to consider their size and the volume of financial data that must be processed.
 The budget and time to value tie in with the capacity for development and maintenance of the IT team building it.
 Lastly, it is essential to factor in future growth and how it will impact all of the previous factors.
 Real-time anomaly detection for transaction data is a sophisticated tool that requires specialist knowledge and an expert IT team to develop.
 Building from scratch enables complete control over the final product but includes a great deal of uncertainty.
 Partnering with a technology vendor minimizes risk as anomaly detection can be integrated quickly and predictably.